php-flasher/php-flasher/docs/pages/livewire.md

 ---
 permalink: /livewire/
 title: Livewire
-description: Learn how to seamlessly integrate flash notification messages into your Livewire application with PHPFlasher.
+description: Learn how to easily add flash notification messages to your Livewire application with PHPFlasher.
 Follow our step-by-step guide to install and use the library in your project, and start engaging and informing your users with powerful flash messages.
 adapter: flasher
 ---

-<strong><span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span></strong> provides a seamless integration with Livewire v3.
+**<strong><span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span></strong>** works seamlessly with Livewire v3.

 ## <i class="fa-duotone fa-list-radio"></i> Requirements